aanrozy/Solutions_GoLang/README.md

 # Solutions
-this is a list of solution in Golang
+This is a list of problem-solution in Golang for competitive programming